soudegesu/blog/content/past/2018-04-22-python-datetime.en.md

 twitter_card_image: /images/icons/python_icon.png
 ---

-I always search answers on the internet that how to **convert date formatted string to datetime** and **change timezone**.
+## Motivation

-This article is a memo for myself.
+Because I always google the way to convert a string representing the date to datetime and change timezone on the Internet, this is note to self article.

 There are three types to process date and time in Python. `datetime`, `date`, and `time`.
 I mainly use `datetime` in this article.